St Austell Healthcare

 • Appointments

-• Services
+• Referrals

 • Prescriptions

-• Contact
+• Contact Us

 Home > Contact

 We aim to provide patients with the best care we can, but will sometimes fall short of the mark.
-If you have any compliments, comments, concerns or complaints about our service, we want to hear about it.
+If you have any comments, concerns or complaints about our service, we want to hear about it.

 Making a Complaint

-Most problems can be sorted out quickly and easily, often at the time they arise with the person concerned and this may be the approach you try first.
+Most problems can be sorted out quickly and easily, often at the time they arise with the person concerned, and this may be the approach you try first.

 Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, preferably in writing, as soon as possible after the event and ideally within a few days, as this helps us to establish what happened more easily.
 In any event, this should be: